wildonion/uniXerr/core/ayoub/coiniXerr/README.md

 * implementing cap'n proto structures for coiniXerr transactions comming from the walleXerr with compilation commands in `app.sh`

-* implementing cap'n proto serialization RPC server and client, ZMQ streaming (coiniXerr nodes and the walleXerr must communicate with each other through the RPC and ZMQ with cap'n proto as the serialization protocol)
+* implementing cap'n proto serialization RPC server (`rpc.server.rs`) and ZMQ (`zmq.p2p.rs`) streaming (coiniXerr nodes and the walleXerr must communicate with each other through the ZMQ and RPC with cap'n proto as the serialization protocol)

+* complete `rpc_tx_emulator` method

 * HAProxy, dockerizing, k8s-ing and ci/cd in `app.sh`